Pyridoxine (Vitamin B6)

 - Other conditions.

-More evidence is needed to rate pyridoxine for these uses.
+More evidence is needed to rate vitamin B6 for these uses.

 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).